About Blaschak Anthracite

 - Easy rail access to East Coast ports for exporting to growing global markets

-For 75 years, Blaschak Coal Corp. has remained at the forefront of anthracite mining.
+For 85 years, Blaschak Anthracite has remained at the forefront of anthracite mining.
 Today, the company maintains a leading role in the industry with a strong legacy and a bright future.

 1937 – John, Anthony Sr., and Walter Blaschak start Blaschak Trucking, a transporter and marketer of deep-mined coal